Anugya10/Atlas-Hardware-Finance-Analytics/README.md

-Dive into Finance Analytics of AtliQ Hardwares, which supplies computer hardware and peripherals to different parts of the world.
+Dive into Finance Analytics of Atlas Hardwares, which supplies computer hardware and peripherals to different parts of the world.

 1. Finance Analytics will guide the organization in strategic decisions, optimizing pricing, and product development, propelling long-term profitability and market dominance.